opentensor/old-docs/src/css/ServerCustomization.md

 The argument that downloads a Hugging Face model is:
 ​

 ```bash
 --neuron.model_name
 ```

 For example:
 ​

 ```bash
 --neuron.model_name distillgpt2
 ```

-These are some popular models:
+These are some popular models, however you are not limited to only these:
 ​

-distilgpt2
+- distilgpt2

-gpt2
+- gpt2

-distilbert-base-uncased-finetuned-sst-2-english
+- distilbert-base-uncased-finetuned-sst-2-english

-roberta-base
+- roberta-base

-distilbert-base-uncased
+- distilbert-base-uncased

-bert-base-cased
+- bert-base-cased

-xlm-roberta-large-finetuned-conll03-english
+- xlm-roberta-large-finetuned-conll03-english

-​

 As expected, the larger the model is, the more computational resources it will need to run smoothly on the network.

-​
+​*View Hugging Face for more options or fintune your own!*

 ## Choosing Peers
 ​